ibexEclaireur/disciple-tools/README.md

 ### Step 3
 - At the top of the "Add New" plugins screen, select the "Upload Plugin" button at the top of the page.
-- Use the file upload tool, to upload the plugin .zip file you saved in Step #1.
+- Use the file upload tool to upload the plugin .zip file you saved in Step #1.

 ### Step 4
 - Once uploaded, "Activate" the plugin.